 More than one code can be selected when reporting on this item.
 For example, for a woman who has preeclampsia superimposed on chronic hypertension, select both code 2 and code 4.
 For a woman who develops gestational hypertension which progresses to eclampsia, select codes 1 and 3.
 CODE 1 Eclampsia Eclampsia is characterised by grand mal seizures, hypertension, proteinuria, oedema and may progress to coma.
 Before a seizure, a patient may experience a body temperature of over 40°C, anxiety, epigastric pain, severe headache and blurred vision.
 Complications of eclampsia may include cerebral haemorrhage, pulmonary oedema, renal failure, abruptio placentae and temporary blindness (National Centre for Classification in Health, 2010).
 CODE 2 Preeclampsia Preeclampsia is a multi-system disorder unique to human pregnancy characterised by hypertension and involvement of one or more other organ systems and/or the fetus.
 Proteinuria is the most commonly recognised additional feature after hypertension but should not be considered mandatory to make the clinical diagnosis.
 A diagnosis of preeclampsia can be made when hypertension arises after 20 weeks gestation and is accompanied by one or more of the following: Renal involvement, Haematological involvement, Liver involvement, Neurological involvement, Pulmonary oedema, Fetal growth restriction, Placental abruption.
-Women with HELLP (Haemolysis, Elevated Liver Enzymes, Low Platelet count) syndrome, which is a variant of preeclampsia, are to be included under this code for preeclampsia.
-CODE 3 Gestational hypertension Gestational hypertension is characterised by the new onset of hypertension after 20 weeks' gestation without any maternal or fetal features of preeclampsia, followed by return of blood pressure to normal within 3 months post-partum.
-In practice, only the first part of this definition - '...the new onset of hypertension after 20 weeks' gestation without any maternal or fetal features of preeclampsia...' - can be applied in the perinatal data context, as information is usually collected at birth.
+Women with HELLP syndrome (which stands for Haemolysis, Elevated Liver Enzymes, Low Platelet count and is a variant of preeclampsia) are to be included under this code for preeclampsia.
+CODE 3 Gestational hypertension Gestational hypertension is characterised by the new onset of hypertension after 20 weeks gestation without any maternal or fetal features of preeclampsia, followed by return of blood pressure to normal within 3 months post-partum.
 CODE 4 Chronic hypertension This may include essential or secondary hypertension.
 Essential hypertension is defined by a blood pressure > 140 mmHg systolic and/or > 90mm diastolic confirmed before pregnancy or before 20 completed weeks gestation without a known cause.
 It may also be diagnosed in women presenting early in pregnancy taking antihypertensive medications where no secondary cause for hypertension has been determined.
-Important secondary causes of chronic hypertension in pregnancy include: - Chronic kidney disease, e.g. glomerulonephritis, reflux nephropathy, and adult polycystic kidney disease. - · Renal artery stenosis - Systemic disease with renal involvement, e.g. diabetes mellitus, systemic lupus erythematosus. - Endocrine disorders, e.g. phaeochromocytoma, Cushing syndrome and primary hyperaldosteronism. - · Coarctation of the aorta.
+Important secondary causes of chronic hypertension in pregnancy include: - Chronic kidney disease, e.g. glomerulonephritis, reflux nephropathy, and adult polycystic kidney disease. - · Renal artery stenosis - Systemic disease with renal involvement, e.g. diabetes mellitus, systemic lupus erythematosus. - Endocrine disorders, e.g. phaeochromocytoma, Cushing syndrome and primary hyperaldosteronism. - Coarctation of the aorta.